 ...and if that all sounds too heavy, there are also lighter jobs that can be found - like cooking, preserving or sitting quietly amongst hundreds of potted heirloom apple trees and removing the grafting tape from them!

 There is also a project of the local permaculture guild which harvests fruit from forgotten or ignored backyard and public land trees.
 One third of fruit goes to land owner, one third to pickers and one third to charity.
 We often come home from harvests with many kilos of fruit so are very active at drying, bottling & pickling.
 In Autumn, we are also big foragers of edible mushrooms, so look out for that if you are here at the right time.

 There is a tiny house which has a single and double bed in a 'bunk bed' arrangement; couples or multiple singles can stay there.
-There is another slab for a tiny house and we may construct that in 2019, depending on weather & other jobs!
+There is another slab for a tiny house and we may do some work on that, depending on weather & other jobs!

 There is a permanent camper van set up with built-in timber bed base for single bed.